 While we cannot speak for other manufacturer's leaders other than to say that some of them significantly under state their true breaking strengths.
 With that said, feel free to message us to check if you decide to use a leader other than Blood Run Tackle fluorocarbon leader.

 For light setups of 6 grams or less matched with our 10lb float fishing mainline, the appropriate Blood Run Tackle fluorocarbon leader size to use is anything 6lbs and under.
 8lb leader can be used, however be aware of the notes below in the breaking mainline section.
+Any leader from any manufacturer must not exceed .008" diameter when using 10lb mainline.

 Blood Run Tackle cannot be responsible for mainline breaks, particularly on the 10lb mainline, when using leaders from different manufacturers.